Mortgage

 Content was accurate at the time of publication.

 This doesn’t mean millions of abandoned and dilapidated homes are lining metro streets.
 Vacant homes can be — and usually are — unoccupied for many reasons beyond being uninhabitable.
-For example, a house can be vacant because it’s still on the market to be sold or rented or because it’s a vacation home not being used.
+For example, a house can be considered vacant even if it’s only empty for a relatively short time, like if it’s on the market to be sold or rented or a vacation home not being used.

-While vacancy rates can vary significantly, tens of thousands of housing units sit vacant in each of the metros featured in our study.
+While vacancy rates can vary significantly, tens of thousands of housing units are vacant in each metro featured in our study.

 No. 1: New Orleans